Help Raise Additional Costs Due to Covid! #NewHQ

 Who we are and why we need a New Headquarters…

 1st Fressingfield Scouts is a large vibrant group of 100+ young people from 6 to 25 years old – supported by around 20 adult leaders.
-We currently have a rented, dilapidated hut in village that we use as our HQ.
-The existing building has no running water, no kitchen and is served by one poorly lit outside toilet.
+We have recently left our previous rented, dilapidated hut which we could no longer use.
+Not only were there structural concerns, the previous building had no running water, no kitchen and was served by one poorly lit outside toilet.

 (Below – One of our Beaver Colonies on a local walk)